 “It’s quite confusing for the elementary mind of yours.
 You’re all alone there in the other place.
 We don’t blame you for that.
 We just have to show you the ropes now here”

-> I open my mouth and nothing comes out.
-I’m screaming and no-one can hear me.
-Where on earth am I?
-The rules seem to have changed.
+I open my mouth but nothing comes out.
+I scream but no one hears me.
+The rules seemed to have changed.

-> I’ve sicked.
-I realised that I’ve spewed up all over the floors.
-I’m lay on my side.
-I’m covered in sick and a group has formed around me.
-One by one they’re trying to spoon the sick back into my mouth but I can’t swallow it like they want me to.
+At that point, I spew up all over place.
+I was lay on my side, covered in it.
+A group had formed around me.
+They were competing to spoon the sick back into me but I couldn’t swallow it like they wanted me to.

-> “It’s all a peach.
+“It’s all a peach.
 We all know the stone is in the peach and it grows a tree.
 The tree is inside of the peach.
 The peach is there hanging from the tree so it’s inside the peach tree and it’s outside the peach tree and you can sing along with me or kill yourself Fin-Lad of Nodfa and we’ll plant you somewhere else if that’s what you want?
 Do you want to be a new peach tree?
 Is that what you’re telling us Finbarr Saunders and his double entendres?
 That’s what he’s named after right Stan?”

 “Don’t actually tell us!
 There’s no way to decide.
 We’re all just waiting.
 We’re all just peaches.
 Come on Fin, you know how to sing this one.
 You’re not in the mood, we get it”

 “Peaches on the farm, peaches on the the farm”